Swapcast Consummation with The Wondering Jews

 Alex Halperin (27:21):

-so today’s tweet comes from Michael J. Armstrong, who’s a business professor in Canada and his Twitter handle is @profMJArmstrong.
-He points to the lack of federal Rowee for cannabis businesses and says it’s another reminder that cannabis isn’t really legal yet anywhere in the U S despite quote state level, close quote, open quote.
-Again legalization, it’s a fair point.
+So, today’s tweet comes from Michael J. Armstrong, who’s a business professor in Canada and his Twitter handle is @profMJArmstrong.
+He points to the lack of federal relief for cannabis businesses and says that it’s another reminder that cannabis isn’t really legal yet anywhere in the US despite “state level” “legalization.”
+It’s a fair point.
 Cannabis really exists in in a gray area.
 You know, there’s a lot of talk now that the industry’s essential status is going to be a real point of leverage going forward.
 We’ll see about that.
 I think that that’s sort of hopeful optimism.
-I think it depends more on on what happens in November than on cannabis being deemed essential.
+I think it depends more on what happens in November than on cannabis being deemed essential.

 Donnell Alexander (28:14):